 Honorable mention for the Gregory Luebbert Prize for best book from the Comparative Politics section of the American Political Science Association (APSA).

 Arriola, Leonardo R., Jed DeVaro, and Anne Meng.
 “Democratic Subversion: Elite Cooptation and Opposition Fragmentation.”
 American Political Science Review.
-Forthcoming.
+In press.

 Arriola, Leonardo R., David D. Dow, Aila M. Matanock, and Michaela Mattes.
 2021.
 "Policing Institutions and Civil Conflict."
 Journal of Conflict Resolution.
 In press.